-The Children of Israel finding themselves confined by the Red Sea in the front, by impassable mountains on the right and left, and the Egyptian army in the rear, fear overcame them, and in their despair, they murmured sorely against Moses, saying, "Was there not ground in Egypt for our interment, that thou hast brought us away to die in the wilderness?"
+the Red Sea in the front, by impassable mountains on the right and left, and the Egyptian army in the rear, fear overcame them, and, in their despair, they murmured sorely against Moses, saying, "Was there not ground in Egypt for our interment, that thou hast brought us away to die in the wilderness?"

-Moses spake with comfort unto them, and told them to fear nothing, for on that day they should observe the salvation of the Lord, who would fight for them; and in order to prove his assertion, he, by God's command, stretched forth his hand over the waves of the Red Sea, and caused a strong easterly wind to blow, which divided the waters so that there was apparently a wall on each side, while the Children of Israel marched through on dry ground.
+Moses spake with comfort unto them, and told them to fear nothing, for on that day they should observe the salvation of the Lord, who would fight for them; and, in order to prove his assertion, he, by God's command, stretched out his hand over the waves of the Red Sea, and caused a strong easterly wind to blow, which divided the waters so that there was apparently a wall on each side, while the Children of Israel marched through on dry ground.